fpv-wtf/msp-osd/README.md

 ## Configuration options

-Configuration options can be set using the CLI function in the WTFOS Configurator.
+Configuration options can be set using the WTFOS Configurator.

-To see available options, type `package-config get msp-osd` and press Enter.

-To set an option, type `package-config set msp-osd key value` and press Enter.
-Options do NOT set immediately, see next step:

-To apply options, type `package-config apply msp-osd`.
+Visit https://fpv.wtf/package/fpv-wtf/msp-osd with your Goggles or Air Unit plugged in to edit options.

 ### Current available options (Goggles):